nmanumr/nmanumr.com/_posts/2017-01-01-EasyBasic.md

 4. Easybasic Server
 5. Easybasic Shell
 6. Easybasic Utilities:

-..* File Converter
+  - Like this
-..* Graphics Editor
+  - Graphics Editor
-..* File Merger
+  - File Merger
-..* Renum
+  - Renum
 7. And much more 😀
-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.